Need help registering? See Registration Guide.

 menu, click "Register/Add/Drop," enter the CRN(s) and click the "Complete Registration

 - Closed section: Registration is closed because the class is full.
 If the class has waitlist seats

-available, you may choose to add your name to the waitlist.
-See the waitlist instructions
+available, it is possible to get on the waitlist.
+See the waitlist instructions below.

-- Corequisite required: You must register for both corequisite classes at the same time.
+- Corequisite required: Register for both corequisite classes at the same time.
 Go to the Register/Add/Drop

 page, enter the CRNs for both of the required courses and hit "Complete Registration